RatulSen555/MERN-STACK-CHAT-APP/README.md

 Ready for deployment on platforms like Render / Vercel / Railway.

 🤝 Credits
-Inspired by this build:
+This project was inspired by the amazing YouTube tutorial:
-YouTube Project Video
+Real-Time Chat App - MERN Stack

-Made with 💖 by Ratul Sen.
+Customized, enhanced, and maintained by Ratul Sen.